 If you are using a bar of chocolate chop it into small pieces.

 - Take 1/4 of the total amount of chocolate you will need and set it aside.
 This will be used to “seed” your chocolate later.

 - Once you have heated your chocolate up, you need to cool it back down to 82 degrees F (28 C) for dark chocolate or 81 degrees F (27 C) for milk chocolate.
-This is where the seeding happens.
+This is where seeding happens.
 Using the 1/4 reserved, un-melted chocolate, add approximately one tablespoon (or more if making a large batch) at a time into the melted chocolate.
-Stir until it’s all incorporated then add another tablespoon.
-Continue doing this until it is cooled to the correct temperature.
+Stir the mixture until it’s all incorporated.
+Now add another tablespoon and continue this process until it is cooled to the correct temperature.

 - Now heat the chocolate back up to 90 degrees F (32 C) for dark chocolate or 86 degrees F (28 C) for milk chocolate.
 If you get your chocolate too hot then you will need to start all over.